notechsolution/nodeboot/README.md

 ```

-For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For detailed explanation on how things work, checkout the [Documentation](https://notechsolution.github.io/ "Documentation")